Last Updated on August 7th, 2019

 You can also create a similar mixture using a cleansing solution instead of water.
 This might arguably work better, as it combines the healing powers of both the salt and the cleansing product.
 You will be ridding your face of gunk, and replacing the dirt with the healing ingredients of the salt.

 If you have acne on various areas of your body and it would simply take too much time and effort to apply these kinds of paste onto your whole physique, you might want to opt for an all-round cure, instead.
 What you have to do is create an Epsom salt bath for yourself.
 Of course, this works best if you have a bathtub, but you might also be able to find the therapy offered at various spa establishments.
-In fact, Epsom salt baths are a popular method used to alleviate symptoms of various ailments, such as muscle and joint inflammation.
+In fact, Epsom salt baths are a popular method used to alleviate symptoms of various ailments7, such as muscle and joint inflammation.
 As this kind of salt is able to benefit every area on your body, you can also use it for chest and back acne, and arm and leg acne, in addition to facial breakouts.
 Indeed, Epsom salt is already a widely-used component of regular bath additives.
 Therefore, if you are suffering from acne in larger areas of your body, go for this large-scale method of applying Epsom salt to your body.

-While some people swear on the beneficial effects of Epsom salt on acne, many researchers seem to disagree.
+While some people swear by the beneficial effects of Epsom salt on acne, many researchers seem to disagree.
 This is most obvious in the general lack of research, experimentation or data on the exact influence that the salt may have on pimples.
 Although magnesium has been definitively proven to aid your skin in replenishing itself, it is not certain that it can truly cure you of the ailment altogether.
 Certainly, magnesium’s beneficial effects on your complexion are vast – from drying up oily skin, to exfoliating it and minimizing its irritation, so it would seem that magnesium is the ideal all-round agent for skin problems.
 Still, different types of skin may react in different ways.

 Epsom salt also beautifully cleanses your complexion from germs and other kinds of dirt that may be causing your skin to break out regularly.
 However, because salt is such a strong agent, it may also do away with the good kind of bacteria which you do want present on your skin.
 As, Epsom salt is a very strong exfoliator, it basically strips your skin of any kind of coverage.
 You might not want that, as it is also important to protect your complexion from outside agents which are just waiting to jump on board and cause you further problems.
 What is more, while Epsom salt does counteract internal toxins, this has in no way been proven to directly influence your skin’s health.